Caroline Donaldson, MA Cantab; BA (Hons) Cantab; MBACP, Barnes SW13.

 Couples' sessions, daytime: £60; evening: £70 (after 6pm)

-Some availability for couples' sessions in London EC1: £75
+Couples' sessions in London EC1: £75 (Currently unavailable)

 Each session is 50 minutes' duration starting and finishing punctually.
 We meet at the same time and in the same place weekly.
 Clients pay in cash at the start of the session.
 My cancellation policy is 48 hours' notice.